This integration allows you to send out a document for signing automatically, once a task is ticked off in your workflow run.

 - Optional: Label the other snippet “Email blurb” and add your email message body below – you can use variables here too

-- Optional: Add a short text form field to capture the Envelope ID from DocuSign, back inside your checklist.
+- Optional: Add a short text form field to capture the Envelope ID from DocuSign, back inside your workflow run.
 Label it “Envelope ID”

 Now you’re ready to go ahead and start creating your automation!

-Head to your template dashboard and open up the template you’d like to create an automation for.
-When viewing the template you will see the “automation” tab next to the template tab, as shown below.
+Head to your Library and open up the workflow you’d like to create an automation for.
+When viewing the workflow you will see the “Automations” tab next to the workflow tab, as shown below.

 Choose a trigger